ConstructionPlacements

 The following are some of the prefabricated components:

-Columns: The beam and floor loads are carried to the foundation by a column, which is a vertical part.
+Columns: The beam and floor loads are carried to the foundation by a vertical column.
 Because it is a compression member, the column connection must be accurate.
-The basic premise involved in connecting columns is to maintain continuity, which can be accomplished in various ways.
+The basic premise of connecting columns is maintaining continuity, which can be accomplished in various ways.

 Beams: Beams range in complexity of design and reinforcement from a simple beam produced across an isolated opening to the more typical beams found in frames that pass their loads to the column.